-- Hip and Elbow scoring -all our dogs are health tested in accordance to The Kennel Club health screening schemes and we would only breed dogs with the top marks for hips and elbows, this is because these are passed onto offspring.
-To find out more information please click link below
+Hip and Elb ow scoring -all our dogs are health tested in accordance to The Kennel Club health screening schemes or FCI CLUB health screening schemes and we would only breed dogs with the top marks for hips and elbows, this is because these are passed onto offspring.
+To find out more information please click links below

 The dog does not have any copies of the abnormal gene associated with the condition you have tested for.
 The dog will not be clinically affected by the disorder and will only pass on a normal copy of the gene to any offspring.
 Clear dogs can be mated to any dogs without producing affected puppies.

 The dog has one copy of the normal gene and one copy of the abnormal gene associated with the condition you have tested for.
 The dog will not usually be clinically affected by the disorder, but may pass one copy of the normal gene, or one copy of the abnormal gene on to its offspring.
 Carrier dogs can only be mated to clear dogs without the risk of producing affected puppies.
 Mating a carrier to a carrier, or a carrier to an affected dog is putting the health of future puppies at risk.